Anthony Casso: Early criminal career

-Casso was a violent youth, and member of the infamous 1950s gang, the South Brooklyn Boys.
-In 1958, he was arrested after a "rumble" against Irish-American gangsters.
-Casso later told Carlo that his father visited him at the police station and tried in vain to scare his son straight.
-He soon caught the eye of Christopher "Christie Tick" Furnari, a Lucchese family mobster and leader of the "19th Hole Crew" in Brooklyn.
-Casso started his career in the Mafia as a loan shark.
-As a protégé of Furnari, he was also involved in gambling and drug dealing.
-He was arrested for attempted murder in 1961, but was acquitted when the alleged victim refused to identify him.
+A violent youth, Casso was a member of the infamous South Brooklyn Boys street gang.
+In 1958 he was arrested after a "rumble" against a rival Irish American gang.
+Casso later told biographer Philip Carlo that his father visited him at the police station and tried in vain to scare him straight.
+Casso soon caught the eye of Christopher "Christie Tick" Furnari, a mobster in the Lucchese crime family and the caporegime of the "19th Hole Crew" in Brooklyn.
+With Furnari's support, Casso started running a small loan sharking operation.
+Furnari also used Casso as muscle for his gambling and drug dealing rackets.
+Casso's second arrest, for attempted murder, occurred in 1961, but he was acquitted when the alleged victim refused to identify him.

 19th Hole Crew

-In 1974, at age 32, he became a made man, or full member, of the Lucchese family.
-Casso was assigned to Vincent Foceri's crew that operated from 116th Street in Manhattan and from Fourteenth Avenue in Brooklyn.
-Shortly after becoming made, Casso became close to another rising star in the family, Victor Amuso, and began a partnership that would last for two decades.
-They committed scores of crimes, including drug trafficking, burglary and the murders of informants.
+In 1974, at age 32, Casso was inducted a "made man" in the Lucchese family and joined Vincent Foceri's crew, which operated from 116th Street in Manhattan and from Fourteenth Avenue in Brooklyn.
+Shortly after his induction, Casso became close to another rising star in the family, Victor Amuso, and began a partnership that lasted for two decades.
+The two men committed scores of crimes, including drug trafficking, burglary and murder.
+Casso and Amuso were noted within the family for their success and subsequently moved to the more prominent 19th Hole Crew operated by Furnari.

-Casso later began reporting to Christopher Furnari, alias "Christie Tick", the caporegime of "the 19th Hole Crew".

-Within Furnari's "19th Hole Crew" both Casso and Amuso led a burglary ring known as "The Bypass Gang", which included expert locksmiths, safe crackers, and experts in security alarm systems.
-The Bypass Gang is still suspected of committing burglaries in banks and jewelry stores throughout New York City and Long Island.
-Authorities estimated the Bypass gang stole more than $100 million from safety deposit boxes and vaults during the 1970s and 1980s.

-When Furnari was promoted to the Lucchese family's consigliere, he asked Casso to take over the 19th Hole Crew.
-However, Casso declined, suggesting that Amuso be promoted instead.
-Casso remained Amuso's aide.
+Within the 19th Hole Crew, Casso and Amuso led a burglary ring known as "The Bypass Gang," which included expert locksmiths, safe crackers and experts in security alarm systems.
+Authorities estimated that the Bypass gang stole more than $100 million from safety deposit boxes and vaults across New York City and Long Island during the 1970s and 1980s.
+When Furnari was promoted to act as the Lucchese family's consigliere, he considered promoting Casso to succeed him as caporegime of the 19th Hole Crew.
+Casso declined, suggesting that Amuso be promoted instead; he subsequently became Amuso's trusted right hand.